W3SRotterdam/uORM/README.md

 }
 </pre>

-Here's a document type containing a Title and a Highlight that is multiple media picker.
-In the object you define that properties also.
+Here's a document type containing a Title and a Highlight that a multiple media picker.
+In the object you define these properties the same a the document type.
 By adding an attribute [W3S.UmbracoMedia] the uORM knows that it needs to find the relation in the media.
 If you have a single picker (no multiple) just remove the List&lt;BannerModel&gt; and add BannerModel.
 This is also possible with [W3S.UmbracoContent], same principe!

 The last item in the object are NewsDetail items that need to be displayed on the homepage.
 [W3S.UmbracoDescendants("NewsDetail", 1)] finds all the descendants with the document type "NewsDetail" from ancestorofself(1).
 It's that easy!

-W3S uOrm is recursive so also a complex object with nested objects are set (so look out not to create a loop!).
+W3S uORM is recursive, which means that complex objects with nested objects can also be set (watch out not to create a loop!).

 These are the diffent attributes

-* [W3S.UmbracoMedia] find the comma separeted values in media;
+* [W3S.UmbracoMedia] finds the comma separeted values in media;
-* [W3S.UmbracoContent] find the comma separeted values in content;
+* [W3S.UmbracoContent] finds the comma separeted values in content;
-* [W3S.NoUmbraco] do nothing with this attribute;
+* [W3S.NoUmbraco] does nothing with this attribute;
 * [W3S.UmbracoLink] this is a object for related link property;
 * [W3S.UmbracoDescendants(String contentTypeAlias)] find all the descendants from current node with a specifiek document type alias;
 * [W3S.UmbracoDescendants(String contentTypeAlias, Int32 ancestorOrSelf)] find all the descendants from a ancestor or self with a specifiek document type alias.